Citrus Aurantium for Metabolism: Weight Loss, Appetite Control & More

 • Hordenine

-These alkaloids may contribute to increased metabolic rate, reduced appetite, and enhanced alertness.
-Looking to break a weight loss plateau?
-Many fat burners now include Citrus Aurantium alongside green tea and caffeine for a synergistic effect →
+These compounds may contribute to increased metabolic rate, reduced appetite, and enhanced alertness.
+Many modern fat burners combine Citrus aurantium with green tea, caffeine, and adaptogens for synergistic fat-burning effects.

-Clinical evidence suggests that synephrine may:
+Clinical evidence suggests synephrine may:

 • Increase resting metabolic rate